SciML/DiffEqDevDocs.jl/docs/src/index.md

 ### Code of Conduct

 All contributors must adhere to the [NumFOCUS Code of Conduct](https://numfocus.org/code-of-conduct).
+Treat everyone with respect.
+Failure to comply will result in individuals being banned from the community.

 ### Contributor Guide